magisterquis/httprat/README.md

 for free?

 httprat has the following advantages
-- Simplicity.
-A single binary for the server (plus TLS cert and key), a shell on-liner on the victim.
+- Simplicity - A single binary for the server (plus TLS cert and key), a shell on-liner on the victim.
 Not much to set up, really.
-- Flexibility.
-It's easy to write backdoors in whatever language bleds in with the environment with whatever HTTP/TLS client software won't be caught.
+- Flexibility - It's easy to write backdoors in whatever language bleds in with the environment with whatever HTTP/TLS client software won't be caught.
-- Domain fronting.
-The C2 server only really inspects the URL path, making it easy to put behind larger infrastructure where someone else terminates TLS.
+- Domain fronting - The C2 server only really inspects the URL path, making it easy to put behind larger infrastructure where someone else terminates TLS.
-- FCGI.
-Easy to integrate with existing http servers or reverse proxies (say to have your compromised hosts call to your clients' internal webserver or fax machine).
+- FCGI - Easy to integrate with existing http servers or reverse proxies (say to have your compromised hosts call to your clients' internal webserver or fax machine).

 It's not without its downsides, of course
-- Very limited functionality.
-It sends and receives (small amounts) of bytes.
+- Very limited functionality - It sends and receives (small amounts) of bytes.
 'Course, you can probably script up something on top of it.
 - The user interface, it's not pretty.